Updated: January 29, 2025

 Additionally, if you are covered by the national healthcare system of an EU/EEA country or Switzerland, you can apply for a European Health Insurance Card (EHIC).
 This is issued free of charge and gives individuals free access to healthcare in all EU and EEA countries, in addition to Switzerland and the UK.
 Note that for British Citizens, when your EHIC card expires, you must apply for a Global Health Insurance Card, which has replaced the EHIC card.

-Excellent climate
+Mediterranean climate

-Entertainment and recreation
+GC-ICON-15Entertainment and recreation

-From top to bottom of the country, you will have the opportunity to explore the local culture of Portugal, with each region having its traditions.
-Portugal is also known for its resorts, beaches, and attractions.
+From top to bottom of the country, you will have the opportunity to explore the local culture of Portugal, with each region having its own traditions.
+Portugal is also known for its resorts, beaches, local markets, and attractions.
 For instance, the Algarve region has long been regarded as one of the best places to live in Portugal, with its pristine beaches, unique landforms, excellent climate, and delicious seafood.

-The English language
+GC-ICON-10The English language

 The pace of life

 Portuguese culture is easy and simple to integrate into and enjoy, with people generally placing more importance on spending time with loved ones and the importance maintaining a healthy work/life balance.
 People typically don’t rush off anywhere, making it the perfect country to go to relax and unwind.
-Portugal currently ranks 13th on the Global Citizen Solutions Quality of Life Index with an overall happy population.
+Portugal currently ranks 6th on the Global Citizen Solutions Quality of Life Index with an overall happy population.

 Portugal has a low crime rate